andrewheiss/Dissertation/question_based_list.md

 ---

-# Non-state and non-governmental actors
+# The global third sector

-## How do non-state actors and global civil society influence policy reforms?
+## How does global civil society influence policy reforms?

 \begingroup \hangstart